trules-org/old-trules/README.md

 * The tooling must support formal agreement (between Business and Development) of requirements.
 * The tooling must support *changing* requirements after formal agreement.

 That last bullet point is a killer of project deadlines, but it's essential.
 Business needs can change at any time, and those changes can invalidate the requirements that Business and Development agreed to.
-Understanding exactly what changed is essential, and tools are necessary to do that.
+Understanding exactly what changed is essential, and tools are necessary to quickly reach that understanding.